Enigmatic-Smile/serverless-plugin-optimize/README.md

 * **exclude** (default `['aws-sdk']`) - Array of modules or paths that will be excluded.
 * **extensions** (default `['.js', '.json']`) - Array of optional extra extensions modules that will be included.
 * **external** Array of modules to be copied into `node_modules` instead of being loaded into browserify bundle.
 Note that external modules will require that its dependencies are within its directory and this plugin *will not* do this for you. e.g. you should execute the following: (`cd external_modules/some-module && npm i --prod`)
-* **externalPath** Optional object key value pair of external module name and path.
+* **externalPaths** Optional object key value pair of external module name and path.
 If not set, external modules will look for reference path in `node_modules`.
 * **global** (default `false`) - When global is set to `true` transforms will run inside `node_modules`.
 * **ignore** - Array of modules or paths that won't be transformed with Babelify.
 * **includePaths** - Array of file paths that will be included in the bundle package.
 Read [here](#includepaths-files) how to call these files.